dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 Thus, ethnic and gender differences in Internet use (Poster 1998; Sassen 1998, Chaps.
 5 and 9) and the level of the country’s technological development increase inequality (Castells 1998, Chap.
 2), and are compounded by societal development.
 In other words, because technological capabilities and all forms of capital differ across nations, inequality in social capital is growing fast and further in cybernetworks.
 Social class differences in accessing social capital in cybernetworks may be diminishing in advantaged societies, yet they may be increasing in disadvantaged societies.
 Take language as an example: computers, the Internet, and communication around the globe are dominated by the English language, ranging from the development of codes to routine user

-232

-Conceptual Extensions

 Figure 12.3 Percentage of U.S. households with e-mail by education, 1994 and 1998.
 (From National Telecommunications and Information Administration [NTIA] and U.S. Census Bureau, U.S. Department of Commerce, using November 1994 and December 1998 Current Population Surveys)

 commands.
 English-language countries, already advantaged through earlier industrial developments in the nineteenth and twentieth centuries, have continued to gain an advantage through the growing capabilities of computers and the Internet.
 It is true that other countries, due to their large populations (e.g., China), may develop their own linguistic cybercommunities, but the language gap will continue to increase the inequality of social capital in cybernetworks.
 Analysis of inequality of social capital inevitably relies on the comparison of subunits such as nations, regions, or communities.
 In this sense, traditional communities and national boundaries will remain meaningful so long as gaps in social capital remain significant along these lines.

 This divide involves more than the availability of technologies.
 As computers decrease in cost and satellite services begin to provide wide coverage around the world, the more demanding resources or the absence of capabilities to access cyberspace and cybernetworks such as

-Cybernetworks and the Global Village

-233

 Figure 12.4 Percentage of U.S. households with e-mail by relation, by rural, urban, and central city areas, 1994 and 1998.
 (From National Telecommunications and Information Administration [NTIA] and U.S.